 (3-1-5) One in a series of courses in basic preparation for a new firefighter.
 Should be taken in conjunction with Firefighter Certification I, III, IV, and VI to satisfy the Texas Commission on Fire Protection (TCFP) curriculum for Basic Structural Fire Suppression, Course #100.
-This course may only be offered by institutions certified as a training facility by the Texas Commission on Fire Protection (TCFP).
+This course may only be offered by institutions certified as a training facility by TCFP.